 Find an affordable outdoor cabinet online or in a retail store.

-I found a great larger cabinet from a home improvement store for about $129.00+tax.
+I found a great large outdoor cabinet from a home improvement store for about $129.00+tax.

 Buy outdoor storage containers from a discount store.